-

 Member Responsibilities

-- Have knowledge and understanding of IL Philosophy
+- Have and develop knowledge and understanding of the independent living philosophy

-- Have an understanding of current issues and Council positions regarding barriers to people with disabilities in Minnesota
+- Understand current issues and council positions regarding barriers to people with disabilities in Minnesota

-- Attend and participate in all Council meetings
+- Attend and actively participate in council meetings

-- Actively participate in at least one committee of the Council
+- Serve actively on at least one committee

 -